merttrzi/Perspective_Transform_GUI/README.md

-Choose the image, set the paramethers and RUN.
+First set the paramethers then choose the image.

 x1: minimum x coordinate in pixels.
 x2: maximum x coordinate in pixels.